mssoftjp/obsidian-voice-input/README.md

 Compatibility: requires Obsidian 1.8.0 or later (per `minAppVersion`).

 Local VAD (optional): this plugin does not ship the WebAssembly files.
 If you want local VAD auto‑stop, download `fvad.wasm` and `fvad.js` from the fvad‑wasm project and place them in the same plugin folder, or use the “Choose fvad.wasm / fvad.js…” button in Settings → Voice Activity Detection to copy them.
+The loader uses `fetch` only to read these local files—no external network requests are made.
 Local VAD is desktop‑only.

 ## Commands

-- Open Voice Input (`open-voice-input`): opens the Voice Input view.
+- Open Voice Input (`open-view`): opens the Voice Input view.
 Assign a hotkey from Obsidian’s Settings → Hotkeys if desired.

 ## Usage